-Barbara and Bill retired on June 1, 2014 and the congregation voted to bestow emeriti status on them at the May 18, 2014 Congregational Meeting.
+Barbara and Bill Hamilton-Holway served as UUCB’s co-ministers from 1996 until their retirement in 2014.
+During this time, they also played leadership roles in Unitarian Universalism nationally.
+They retired as of June 1, 2014, and the congregation voted to bestow emeritus status on them at the May 18, 2014, Congregational Meeting.

 After four inspiring years at UUCB, Revs.
 Kristin and Christian Schmidt decided to return to Maryland, where Rev. Kristin grew up.
 As she takes up ministry at the UU Church of Sliver Springs, they look forward to the assistance of extended family there in raising four young children.
 We wish them all the best in their new home.